Sons & Daughters (2006 TV series): Plot synopsis

 Cameron Walker's (Goss) world revolves around him and his extended family living in Hamilton, Ohio, which includes wife Liz (Vigman), his son Ezra (Matthews), his daughter Marni (Jourdain) and his son Henry (Einhorn) who Cameron didn't know existed, his mother and stepfather, Colleen and Wendal Halbert (Wallace-Stone, Gail), and his other plethora of brothers and sisters.
 He is considered the only sane person in his family and tries to fix any problem that arises within the family.

 Cameron's sister and brother-in-law Sharon (Quinn) and Don Fenton (Lambert) seem to create more problems for him rather than themselves.
 The couple are almost always in deep denial about their personal issues, such as not having sex for several years.

 Jenna (Walsh), Sharon and Cameron's half-sister, is a single mother of one who is continuously attracted to the "bad boy" personality, such as "Whitey" (Pitts), and steers away from the "nice guy" types, like Wylie (Harrington).

 Their parents, Colleen and Wendal, love their family but have profound complications within their own relationship.
 Cameron constantly tries to help them solve their issues, but it doesn't always work out the way he expects.

 Episodes

 Below is the entire list of episodes from the series including a brief description.

 Cancellation

-Running against Fox Network's American Idol timeslot it did not receive the ratings that would merit a second season pickup, however it had been rumored that ABC executives liked the show.
+Running against Fox Network's House timeslot it did not receive the ratings that would merit a second season pickup, however it had been rumored that ABC executives liked the show.
 It also had a devoted fanbase, and on April 17, 2006, a fan started an online petition to bring the show back, which Fred Goss mentioned on his blog.
 It failed, and it was canceled late April, 2006.
 The shows cancellation was again confirmed by the creator Fred Goss on May 15, 2006.